karandesaiii/Enhancing-the-311-service-of-New-York/README.md

-# Optimizing-311-service-of-New-York-City
+# Optimizing-311-service-of-New-York
-Forecasting 311 complaints in New York City and using Data Analytics to enhance resource allocation and operational management.
+Forecasting 311 complaints in New York and using Data Analytics to enhance resource allocation and operational management.

 # Dataset
 Subset of 1 million rows was used from this dataset - https://www.kaggle.com/new-york-city/ny-311-service-requests